NVIDIA/NVFlare/examples/federated_statistics/README.md

 ####  Set Privacy Policy as researcher

-You can specify the "task_result_filters" config_fed_client.json to specify the privacy control.
+You can specify the "task_result_filters" in config_fed_client.json to specify the privacy control.
 This is useful when you develop these filters

 #### Setup site privacy policy as org admin